 So King began to write, in Urdu, for reasons of his own.
 He had spoken once or twice in Urdu to the mullah and had received no answer.
 It was a fair guess that Muhammad was ignorant of the scholars' language.

-"Greeting," he wrote, "to the most beau-tiful and very wise Princess Yasmini, in her palace in the caves in Khinjan, from bear fruit in time.
+"Greeting," he wrote, "to the most beautiful and very wise Princess Yasmini, in her palace in the caves in Khinjan, from her servant Kurram Khan the hakim, in the camp of the mullah Muhammad Anim in the "Hills."